rails/rails/guides/source/active_model_basics.md

 Active Model Basics
 ===================

-This guide should provide you with all you need to get started using model classes.
-Active Model allows for Action Pack helpers to interact with plain Ruby objects.
-Active Model also helps build custom ORMs for use outside of the Rails framework.
+This guide will provide you with what you need to get started using Active Model.
+Active Model provides a way for Action Pack and Action View helpers to interact with plain Ruby objects.
+It also helps to build custom ORMs for use outside of the Rails framework.

 After reading this guide, you will know:

-* How an Active Record model behaves.
+* What Active Model is
-* How Callbacks and validations work.
-* How serializers work.
-* How Active Model integrates with the Rails internationalization (i18n) framework.
+* How to use Active Model in your classes.
+* The different modules that are included in Active Model.

 --------------------------------------------------------------------------------